 Nasal allergies and asthma are similar conditions in different parts of the body.

-- A majority of asthma patients have nasal symptoms.
+- As many as 78% of asthma patients have nasal symptoms.

 - Treating the allergic inflammation in the nose may help prevent asthma or reduce asthma severity and lower airway hyper-responsiveness.

 Each spring, summer, and fall, tiny particles are released from trees, weeds, and grasses.
 These particles, known as pollen, hitch rides on currents of air.
 Although their mission is to fertilize parts of other plants, many never reach their targets.
 Instead, they enter human noses and throats, triggering a type of seasonal allergic rhinitis called pollen allergy, which many people know as hay fever or rose fever (depending on the season in which the symptoms occur).

 Plants produce microscopic round or oval pollen grains to reproduce.
 In some species, the plant uses the pollen from its own flowers to fertilize itself.
 Other types must be cross-pollinated; that is, in order for fertilization to take place and seeds to form, pollen must be transferred from the flower of one plant to that of another plant of the same species.
 Insects do this job for certain flowering plants, while other plants rely on wind transport.